 - Application of LVADs to support recovery of the patient’s heart following dilated cardiomyopathy

 We have performed almost 3,000 transplant operations since Professor Sir Magdi Yacoub carried out the first heart transplant at Harefield in 1980.
-He also performed the world's first double heart and lung transplant in 1983.
+He also performed Europe's first heart-lung transplant in 1983.

 Harefield Hospital has the best long-term survival rates in the UK for patients who have had a heart or lung transplant.

 Harefield hospital has the UK's largest ventricular assist device (VAD or 'artificial heart') service.
 Many patients receive VADs while they wait for a transplant and we have the largest population of patients 'bridged' to transplant with an artificial heart in the UK.

 Between May 2002 and March 2010, our surgeons implanted 110 LVADs (VADs for the left ventricle), and in 2011/12 they performed a further 22 implants, 27 in 2012/13 and 29 in 2013/14.

 In addition, we are pioneers in the emerging field of recovery of heart function.
 Our patients show the highest rate of myocardial recovery (where the heart regains strength while the VAD is assisting it) in the world.
 This has led to the United States using the recovery protocols developed at Harefield to aim for similar results.